emer/axon/examples/ofcacc/README.md

 Target behavior is to orient L / R until a CS sensory cue appears that is consistent with current body state, and then move Forward until the Distance = proximal, and you then Consume.

+# TODO

+* check acts on all layers

+* add act context for prediction?  m1p ok?